dubiousconst282/DistIL/README.md

 - Method Inlining
 - Scalar Replacement of Aggregates

+## Transforms
-## Linq Expansion
+### Linq Expansion
-Opportunistically rewrites Linq queries into imperative code in bottom-up order.
-This transform works by pattern matching and can only recognize a predefined set of known calls, which are listed below.
+Rewrites Linq queries into imperative code in bottom-up order.
+This transform works via pattern matching and can only recognize a predefined set of known calls, which are listed below.

-For [typical queries](./tests/Benchmarks/LinqBenchs.cs), speed-ups range between 2-10x:
+For [typical queries](./tests/Benchmarks/LinqBenchs.cs), it yields speed-ups ranging between 2-10x:
 |         Method |         Toolchain |          Mean |       Error |      StdDev | Ratio | RatioSD |
 |--------------- |------------------ |--------------:|------------:|------------:|------:|--------:|
 |  FilterObjects |          .NET 7.0 |     25.789 μs |   0.9277 μs |   1.0684 μs |  1.00 |    0.00 |